bandapalliMonish/Portfolio/README.md

 # portfolio
-A web portfolio made only using the html and css
+•	Designed and constructed a visually appealing and responsive portfolio website using HTML and CSS exclusively.
+Future plans include implementing JavaScript and React to enhance its responsiveness and interactivity.